JonSno29/Module-One-Challenge/README.md

 ## OVERVIEW:

 I am a motivated Coding Bootcamp student learning skills to become successful in the real world.
-In this challenge, I will be applying my new HTML and CSS skills to ensure that an existing web page is accessible.
+In this challenge, I will be applying my new HTML and CSS skills to ensure that an existing web page is accessible, Being able to cater to all users is my top priority.

 ### LIVE LINK:

 https://jonsno29.github.io/Module-One-Challenge/

-## INSTALLATION:
+## INSTALLATION & USAGE:

+🎗 Google Chrome
+🎗 Chrome DevTools
+🎗 Terminal
+🎗 Git
+🎗 GitHub
+🎗 GitHub Pages
+🎗 Visual Studio (VS) Code

  https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide

-## USAGE:

 ![Screen Shot 2022-08-30 at 11 44 17 PM copy](https://user-images.githubusercontent.com/109987633/187611553-10181f29-d2f0-43e1-8444-455eb8bf9f9a.png)